Skip to content

 • Proxy application for definite or indefinite period for overseas and service electors

-Electors cannot apply for the following types of proxy vote online but can apply by a paper application form):
+Electors can only apply for the following types of proxy vote by a paper application form:

-• Proxy application for definite or indefinite period due to employment, service etc.
+• Proxy application due to employment, service etc.

 • Emergency proxy application